tum-ewk/ficus/doc/overview.rst

 Overview
 --------

 ficus consists of several **model entities**.
 These are external imported/exported commodities, processes and storages.
-Demand and intermittent commodity supply are modelled through time series datasets.
+Demand and intermittent commodity supply are modelled through time-series datasets.

 The objective of the model is to supply the given demand with minimal costs.
 The main restriction is the power balance of every commodity for every time-step.
 Commodities are goods that can be imported/exported, generated, stored and consumed.
 They are represented by their power flow (in kW) per time-step.